wrapperband/PrivateBlockchainAddress/PBA-Whitepaper.md

 6.1 Producing additional public viewing keys
 > A facility to send a "viewing password / address" to another user to prove funds, may be required to make the system production ready.

-6.2 Using PBA to enableing Public Addresses
+6.2 Using PBA to enabling Public Addresses
 > A facility to make the private encrypted address be a "Vanity Address" : which would make the address owner fully public.

 6.3 Variable privacy settings